We no longer do any machine work or labor but this information is still helpful.

 Gently and squarely place the crankshaft onto the main bearings.

-surfaces.
-Main caps and bearings must then be installed in proper
+thrust surfaces.
+Main caps and bearings must then be installed

 10. TORQUE MAIN BEARING BOLTS: